MicrosoftDocs/fabric-docs/docs/get-started/copilot-fabric-data-factory.md

    :::image type="content" source="media/copilot-fabric-data-factory/pipeline-summary.png" alt-text="Screenshot showing the Copilot window with the pipeline completed and summarized.":::

-1. If you are already familiar with data pipelines, you can complete everything with one prompt command, too.
+1. If you are already familiar with Data pipelines, you can complete everything with one prompt command, too.

    :::image type="content" source="media/copilot-fabric-data-factory/single-prompt-pipeline.png" alt-text="Screenshot showing how to create a pipeline with a single prompt.":::

-#### Summarize a data pipeline with Copilot
+#### Summarize a Data pipeline with Copilot

 Use these steps to summarize a pipeline with Copilot for Data Factory:

-1. Open an existing data pipeline.
+1. Open an existing Data pipeline.
 1. On the **Home** tab of the pipeline editor window, select the **Copilot** button.

    :::image type="content" source="media/copilot-fabric-data-factory/copilot-button.png" alt-text="Screenshot of the Copilot button on the Data Factory pipeline home tab.":::